 5. Then carefully press the parchment paper back into the pan.

-What kind of chocolate can I use in easy fudge recipes?
+What kind of chocolate can I use in the best easy fudge recipe?

-You need to use 4 cups chocolate chips in this easy fudge recipe.
+You need to use 4 cups of chocolate chips in this easy fudge recipe.

-So what kind of chocolate chips you should use depends on what you can find at your store, your budget, and your personal tastes.
+What kind of chips you should use depends on what you can find at your store, your budget, and your personal tastes.

 I find that semi-sweet is a good "in-between" chocolate for baking and candy making.
 It's the Goldilocks of chocolate – neither too bitter nor too sweet.